unimapper/unimapper.github.io/docs/get-started/connections.md

 next_section: /get-started/repositories
 ---

-So we know how and where are entities stored and now we need to define connection between our application and storages we have.
+We know how and where are entities stored and now we need to define connection between our application and storages we have.
 For this purpose we use [adapters]({{ site.baseurl }}/docs/reference/adapter).

 And there are two adapters in our application.